Canonical definition

 What are decision rights?

-Decision rights are the explicit assignment of who decides what, who is consulted, who informed, and who can veto.
+Decision rights are the explicit assignment of who decides what, who is consulted, who is informed, and who can veto.
 The four-role model (decide, consult, inform, veto) covers most cases.
 Decision rights are a governance tool that makes implicit power explicit.
 Their absence produces decision concentration; their presence releases it.

 In one sentence